 It lets you create projects with tasks inside, on a Kanban board like Trello, that you can then prioritize and set milestones for.

-They do however offer an editorial calendar that is great for that high-level overview, and if you want to keep track of the time spend, your team members can log the time they spend on each task.
+They do, however, offer an editorial calendar that is great for that high-level overview, and if you want to keep track of the time spent, your team members can log the time they spend on each task.

 Every person on your team has their own dashboard, which means everyone can focus on the projects and tasks that belong to them.

-Brightpod also has in-app communication for an easier collaboration together with file-sharing.
+Brightpod also has in-app communication for easier collaboration together with file-sharing.

 Pricing: From $29/month for up to 5 users